thephpleague/statsd/docs/Getting Started.md

 ));
 ```

-**Note** The namespace is optional, but reccomended.
+**Note** The namespace is optional, but recommended.

 ## Metrics

-There are various different matrics you can use withi StatsD.
+There are various different metrics you can use within StatsD.
 Here are a few below.

 ```php
 $statsd->increment('metric'); // Increment a metric by 1